ngrx/platform/projects/ngrx.io/content/guide/data/entity-dataservice.md

 The `DefaultDataService` doesn't know how to pluralize the entity type name.
 It doesn't even know how to create the base resource names.

-It relies on an injected `HttpUrlGenerator` service produce the appropriate endpoints.
+It relies on an injected `HttpUrlGenerator` service to produce the appropriate endpoints.
 And the default implementation of the `HttpUrlGenerator` relies on the `Pluralizer` service to produce the plural collection resource names.